Configuration

 calculateMissingReactivePowerWithModel = true

-Using the default configuration the universally unique identifier can be set to “default”.
+Using the default configuration, the universally unique identifier should be empty.
+Alternatively, the parameter can be omitted to use the default empty list.

-Choosing the scaling factor of the power output:
+Choosing the scaling factor of relevant participant parameters such as rated power or annual power consumption:

 scaling = 1.0

 The model behaviour specifies which type of load model is used.
-The load model can equal a fixed set point (“fix”), a predefined profile (“profile”) or a randomly created profile (“random”).
+The load model can equal a fixed set point (“fix”) or a predefined profile (“profile”).
+When using primary data for a load model, the model behaviour will be ignored.

 modelBehaviour = "fix"